bryanlharris/edsm-pyspark/README.md

 Databricks [DQX](https://pypi.org/project/databricks-labs-dqx/) checks
 as part of a pipeline.
 Use `apply_dqx_checks(df, settings, spark)` to validate a DataFrame using checks defined inline in the job settings.
+The standard ingest notebook executes these checks between the transform and write steps and stops the job when any rows fail validation.